agircc/agir-learning/README.md

       model: "phi"
       description: "Nurse agent for triage, registration, and examinations."

-  # Nodes are the steps in the process
+  # States are the steps in the process
-  nodes:
+  states:
-    - name: "Node Name"
+    - name: "State Name"
-      role: "role_name"  # Role this node belongs to
+      role: "role_name"  # Role this state belongs to
-      description: "Node Description"
+      description: "State Description"
-      # If role is "learner", this node represents actions by the learner
+      # If role is "learner", this state represents actions by the learner

-  # Transitions define the flow between nodes
+  # Transitions define the flow between states
   transitions:
-    - from: "First Node Name"
+    - from: "First State Name"
-      to: "Second Node Name"
+      to: "Second State Name"
     # More transitions

   # Evolution defines how the learner improves